NVIDIA/aistore/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Go Report Card](https://goreportcard.com/badge/github.com/NVIDIA/aistore)

-AIStore (AIS for short) is a built-from-scratch, lightweight storage stack tailored for AI apps.
+AIStore (AIS for short) is a lightweight, built-from-scratch storage stack tailored for AI applications.
 It's an elastic cluster that can grow and shrink at runtime and can be ad-hoc deployed, with or without Kubernetes, anywhere from a single Linux machine to a bare-metal cluster of any size.

 AIS [consistently shows balanced I/O distribution and linear scalability](https://aistore.nvidia.com/blog/2024/02/16/multihome-bench) across arbitrary numbers of clustered nodes.
 The ability to scale linearly with each added disk was, and remains, one of the main incentives.
 Much of the initial design was also driven by the ideas to [offload](https://aistore.nvidia.com/blog/2023/06/09/aisio-transforms-with-webdataset-pt-3) custom dataset transformations (often referred to as [ETL](https://aistore.nvidia.com/blog/2021/10/21/ais-etl-1)).
 And finally, since AIS is a software system that aggregates Linux machines to provide storage for user data, there's the requirement number one: reliability and data protection.

 ## Features

 * ✅ **Deploys anywhere**.
 AIS can be deployed anywhere, from an [all-in-one](https://github.com/NVIDIA/aistore/blob/main/deploy/prod/docker/single/README.md) ready-to-use Docker container and Google [Colab](https://aistore.nvidia.com/blog/2024/09/18/google-colab-aistore) notebook to multi-petabyte [Kubernetes](https://github.com/NVIDIA/ais-k8s) clusters at NVIDIA data centers.
-There are [no limitations](https://github.com/NVIDIA/aistore/blob/main/docs/overview.md#no-limitations-principle) - the system will run on any Linux machine, virtual or physical.
+There are [no deployment limitations](https://github.com/NVIDIA/aistore/blob/main/docs/overview.md#no-limitations-principle) - AIS runs on any Linux machine, whether virtual or physical.
 * ✅ **Highly available** control and data planes, end-to-end data protection, self-healing, n-way mirroring, erasure coding, and arbitrary number of extremely lightweight access points.
 * ✅ **REST API**.
 Comprehensive native HTTP-based API, as well as compliant [Amazon S3 API](/docs/s3compat.md) to run unmodified S3 clients and apps.
 * ✅ **Unified namespace** across multiple [remote backends](/docs/providers.md) including Amazon S3, Google Cloud, and Microsoft Azure.